sshyran/beckett/docs/intro.md

 The `1` will be used by the `identifier` attribute on `PokemonResource` to help construct the URL when making HTTP calls.

 That's the basics!
-We recommend reading the [resources][resources] and [clients][clients] documentation to understand the full breadth of possibilties with Beckett, or read the [advaced][advanced] tips guide for some more exciting features.
+We recommend reading the [resources][resources] and [clients][clients] documentation to understand the full breadth of possibilties with Beckett, or read the [advanced][advanced] tips guide for some more exciting features.

 [resources]: /resources
 [clients]: /clients
+[advanced]: /advanced